FPGAwars/apio/docs/index.md

 - `apio sim` – to simulate the design
 - `apio upload` – to build the design and program the FPGA board

-Apio runs on macOS, Linux, and Windows, and currently supports:
+Apio runs on macOS, Linux, and Windows, comes in two flavours for command line and for IDE integration and currently supports:

 - 3 FPGA architectures
 - 70+ FPGAs